bmag/imenu-list/README.md

 ```elisp
 (global-set-key (kbd "C-'") #'imenu-list-smart-toggle)
 ```
-The old suggestion was to bind `imenu-list-minor-mode`.
-However, it doesn't take the visibility of the `*Ilist*` buffer, it just check the current value of `imenu-list-minor-mode`.
-The smart-toggle enables or disables the minor-mode depending on the visibility of the `*Ilist*` buffer.
+The old suggestion was to bind `imenu-list-minor-mode`; however, `imenu-list-minor-mode` does not take the visibility of the `*Ilist*` buffer into account, and only checks the current value of `imenu-list-minor-mode`.
+The smart-toggle enables or disables the minor-mode depending on the visibility of the `*Ilist*` buffer, thus `imenu-list-smart-toggle` is now the recommended way to use *imenu-list*.

 The imenu of the current buffer will be displayed in the `*Ilist*` buffer.
 From the `*Ilist*` buffer, you can use these shortcuts:
 - `<enter>`: goto entry under cursor, or toggle case-folding.